-Reports on Why So Many Medical Doctors Lack Knowledge about Nutrition – of How Healthy Food & Lifestyles can Prevent, Treat & Reverse Disease – for they receive only little education during college; reports from Science Journals & News Media regards the USA, UK, Europe, Australia, Japan.
+Reports on Why So Many Medical Doctors Lack Knowledge about Nutrition – of How Healthy Food & Lifestyles can Prevent, Treat & Reverse Disease – for they receive only several days of training during college; reports from science journals & news media regards the USA, UK, Europe, Australia, Japan.

 = = = = =

 A 2008 report in the American Journal for Clinical Nutrition concludes: “The amount of nutrition education in medical schools remains inadequate.”